Large dimensional analysis of general margin based classification methods: Real Data

-We consider LumA as Class +1 and LumB as Class -1.
-Assume the data are generated based on model (\ref{factor}), using the method discussed in Section \ref{est}, we obtain the following parameter estimations: $\mu=5.33$, $\sigma=2.08$, $\alpha=1.39$, $p=169$, $n=235$, $n_+=154$, $n_-=81$, $K=9$, $[\lambda_1,\cdots\lambda_9]=[15.75,6.98,5.75,5.28,3.33,2.30,1.90,1.76,1.25]$, and $[R_1,\cdots R_9]=[0.68,0.11,-0.58,-0.04,-0.19,0.06,0.03,0.03,0.18]$.
-Figure \ref{figure6} shows the analytical curves for the dependence of average precision as functions of $\lambda$ for three classification methods SVM, PLR, and DWD (q=1).
-Clearly, the three methods yield the same precision if we choose large enough $\lambda$.
-But the three functions are quite different at small $\lambda$ values.
-The maximum precisions are $83.6\%, 83.8\%,83.8\%$ which occur at $\lambda$ values $4.48, 0.22,1.65$ for SVM, PLR, and DWD (q=1) respectively.
-For comparison, the cross validation precisions are computed by randomly splitting the data into two parts, 95\% for training and 5\% for test.
-The maximum mean precisions over 100 random splitting are $84.4\%, 81.6\%,80.7\%$ which occur at $\lambda$ values $2.72, 0.14,0.61$ for SVM, PLR, and DWD (q=1) respectively.
-Therefore, our theoretical estimations are close to the the cross validation analysis.
-This indicates that model (\ref{factor}) is a reasonable assumption for this data set.
-Clearly, the maximum precision values for the three methods are quite similar but occur at very different $\lambda$ values.
-Overall, our theoretical results on the asymptotic precision can provide reasonable guidelines for how to choose classification methods and tuning parameters for a given problem in practice.
+Figure \ref{figure5} plots the analytical curves of the average precision as functions of $\lambda$ for three classification methods SVM, PLR, and DWD(q=1).
+For comparison, the cross validation (CV) precision is computed by randomly splitting the data into two parts, 95\% for training and 5\% for test.
+The mean and standard deviation over 100 random splitting are presented.
+It can be seen that, at large $\lambda$, there are some discrepancies between the theoretical estimation and CV experiment.
+Note that, from (\ref{samplemean}), the solution of the margin based classification method (\ref{class}) can be approximated by the sample mean estimation if $\lambda$ is big enough.
+However, it is well known that the sample mean estimation method performs much worse than DWD and SVM if there are unbalanced sub-classes within each class as shown in \cite{liuxy}.
+Therefore, our results indicate that the data might include more complicated sub-cluster structure than the mixture of two simple components.
+On the other hand, at small $\lambda$, our theoretical estimation are quite close to the CV analysis.
+Particularly, at optimal $\lambda$, the theoretical estimation are 80.9\% (SVM), 81.0\% (DWD), 81.1\%(PLR) which are very close to the corresponding results based on CV analysis which are 81.5\% (SVM), 81.4\%(DWD), 80.9\%(PLR).
+Moreover, the maximum theoretical estimation for the three methods occurs at quite similar $\lambda$ values as the corresponding CV experiment.
+Overall, our theoretical results on the asymptotic precision can still provide reasonable guidelines on how to choose classification methods and tuning parameters for a given problem in practice.